andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - When you upload an object, you can specify the KMS key using the x-amz-server-side-encryption-aws-kms-key-id header which you can use to require a specific KMS key for object encryption.
     - If the header is not present in the request, Amazon S3 assumes the default KMS key.
   - S3 Object Lambda:
     - allows you to add your own code to S3 GET requests to modify and process data as it’s being returned to an application
     - use cases where data needs to be transformed on-the-fly without the need to store a transformed copy of the data: redacting PII data, resize images etc
+    - S3 Object Lambda + Access Points allow you to transform or redact S3 data per role or per request — all while keeping one master copy of the object.
+  - Scenario: S3 with SSE-KMS.
+Small files upload fine, large files (100GB) fail with Access denied
+    - Small files → single PUT → works with just kms:Encrypt
+    - Large files -> multipart upload → each part is encrypted separately:
+      - kms:Decrypt -> needed so S3 can read / decrypt files during upload
+      - kms:GenerateDataKey* -> needed to generate encryption keys for each part
+  - Prevent hotlinking:
+    - Hotlinking = someone uses your hosted files (e.g. S3 images) on their site → you pay for it.
+    - Solution: Use CloudFront signed URLs or cookies → Only valid users with signed access can load the content
+    - Solution 2: Restrict S3 bucket access → Only allow requests through CloudFront (via OAI or OAC).

 - API Gateway:
   - Stages: used to manage and optimize a particular deployment (you can configure stage settings to enable caching, customize request throttling, configure logging, define stage variables, or attach a canary release)
     - Handle multiple stages (dev, prod) -> use stage variables to configure different settings for each stage API
+    - NOTE:
+      - Stage Variables are the correct and easiest way to pass stage-dependent configuration to a Lambda function.
+      - Environment variables are static per function version and won’t change automatically per API stage.
+    - A stage is a logical reference to a lifecycle state of your API (for example, dev, prod, beta, v2).
+    - API stages are identified by the API ID and stage name.
+    - They’re included in the URL that you use to invoke the API.
+    - Each stage is a named reference to an API deployment and is made available for client applications to call.
   - Scenario: how to improve the performance of a popular API service?
     - Correct: Enable API caching in API Gateway
     - Incorrect: Set up usage plans and API keys in API Gateway -> to allow customers to access selected APIs, and send throttling requests to those APIs based on defined limits and quotas